 The trio's interpretations were initially fairly free, but upon Guilet's retirement in 1969, new violinist Isidore Cohen urged the group to take musical markings more literally.
 Cohen, born in Brooklyn in 1922, had been a founding member of the Schneider String Quartet and had played second violin with the Juilliard Quartet.
 The Cohen-Greenhouse-Pressler combination became known for scrupulous performances that balanced expansiveness with zest.

 The Beaux Arts Trio enjoyed a long-term recording contract with Philips from the late 1950s.
-Its first project was a Beethoven cycle, and the ensemble went on to record all of the trios -- and, with guest artists, piano quartets, and quintets -- of the major Classical and Romantic composers.
-The group's most remarkable project was recording the complete trios of Haydn in the 1970s.
-The group began digitally re-recording much of its repertory in the 1980s, but new CDs dwindled in the 1990s and the post-Cohen era is poorly documented on disc.
+Its first project was a Beethoven cycle, and its most remarkable project was recording the complete trios of Haydn in the 1970s.

 British violinist Daniel Hope, a founding member of the London International Quintet, replaced Kim in early 2002.
 At 27, Hope was the youngest violinist to join the trio, and arrived as a champion of 20th century and contemporary music.
 He vowed to persuade his new partners to "incorporate some element of contemporary music into every future program."